 - Flow-to-equity (FTE) techniques

-Project Finance and PPPs is recommended for finance professionals, consultants, developers, project managers, engineers, lawyers and portfolio managers from both the private and public sectors.
+The Project Finance and PPPs program is recommended for finance professionals, consultants, developers, project managers, engineers, lawyers and portfolio managers from both the private and public sectors.